kelly-11/Unit-1-Hangman-Game/README.md

 - Immediately after your presentation, your instructor and/or outcomes may provide you with feedback that will benefit your project and perhaps the projects of other students as well.
 - If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

----

-## Project 1 Assessment

-You will be assigned a Project 1 Assessment.

-Passing the project assessment is a requirement of the project itself.

-The goal of the assessment is to gauge your ability to develop a minimal front-end web application using HTML, CSS & JavaScript, including your ability to:

-- Write HTML that provides the app's overall structure and content.
-- Use CSS to provide styling.
-- Use JavaScript to:
-	- Define variables that hold application state, cache DOM elements, etc.
-	- Select elements in the DOM and assign them to variables.
-	- Attach event listeners for browser events, such as `click`, being dispatched by DOM elements.
-	- Manipulate a DOM element's content and style.

-You will work on the assessment individually, however, the challenge is "open book", so you will have access to all notes, code, lessons, google, etc.

-It is anticipated that it will take 30 - 60 minutes to complete.
-However, you will have up to 3 hours to complete the assessment.

-Best advice: Don't overthink the assignment!